These are some services you can use to invest your money in New Zealand.

 ASB Securities provides a similar service to Direct Broking, although they have a cheaper $15 brokerage fee for trades of $1,000 or less.

-Peer to Peer Lending Platforms
+Peer to Peer Lending

 I’ve used Snowball Effect to invest in a few Equity Crowdfunding campaigns like Squirrel, Punakaiki Fund, and Zeffer Cider.

-TransferWise is probably the cheapest currency transfer service out there.
-I personally use it to transfer money between NZ and Australia, and have also used it to transfer money to the US.
+Wise is among the cheapest and fastest currency transfer services out there.
 They also offer a multi-currency Debit Mastercard (with very low fees!) which is handy for overseas travel.